 Effective private enforcement can occur only when citizens understand their rights.
-The Office of the Attorney General prepared this manual to educate citizens, the news media and government employees about the public records law.
+My office has prepared this manual to educate citizens, the news media and government employees about the public records law.
 I hope this manual helps in avoiding misunderstandings and protecting the public's legitimate access to government records.